 The exterior part of all cross country skis can be manufactured using either fiberglass, carbon fibers, or epoxy.

 The base of cross country skis – the bottom part of the skis that touch the snowy slopes – is generally made using polyethylene.
-The downside of using polyethylene base in cross country skis is that it gets damaged to scratching.
+The downside of using polyethylene base material in cross country skis is that it gets damaged to scratching.
 When you are on a cross country ski adventure, skiing alongside stones and ice, resulting in constant friction on this base, and as a result, the polyethylene base gets scratched.
 Also, the harsh UV rays break down polyethylene.
 For this reason, you must have noticed that many ski repairing companies and cross country skiers themselves use a polyethylene candle wax to fix these scratches.

 The cross country skis, also referred to as Nordic skis, differ in their design and style.
 Although these cross country skis appear to be just a piece of board gliding on ice, there is more complexity in its manufacturing.
 The cross country skis are designed based on the important principles of engineering, physics, as well as material science.